Destination The Nordics: Small, but “beautiful.”

 Although personal relationships are important in the Nordics too, you are valued much more for “what you know” than for “who you know.”
 When it comes to investment decisions we seldom favour our cousin over the “best solution.”
-If you have something of real value we will listen.
+If you have something of value we will listen to you.

 A no is a no and a yes is a yes

 You also need salespeople in the Nordics that can turn a “no” to a “yes.”
 However, in general, business people in the Nordics are very direct.
 We are not afraid of hurting your feelings.
 Thus the communication is open and honest with little need for decoding and interpretation.
 You can reciprocate and tell us what you really think.
 We always prefer an honest opinion over-polite pretending.

 Your competitors are in Germany and the UK

 The competitive pressure in the Nordics is much lighter than in the big markets.
 The domestic incumbents are typically smaller companies than those you will have to compete with in the big countries.
 While all your competitors rush for the USA, UK, Germany etc. you can build muscle in the Nordics first then take the bigger markets next.

 In Germany, you are small fry.
 In Denmark, you are a big fish.

 Although the law of diffusion of innovation also applies in the Nordics I will claim that we have a larger share of early adopters than in big countries including the USA.
 Nordic companies are globally oriented.
 With the relatively small domestic markets Nordic companies “go global” very early in their life cycle.
 They have to find innovative approaches to deal with global competition because they are almost always much smaller than their foreign competition.
 In the Nordics, we have a different perception of what is a big company.
 It’s more important how you can contribute than how many employees you have.